MileHacker Logo

 Group Logistics

-• Book larger accommodations well in advance.
+• Book larger reserve accommodation well ahead.

 • For group meals, call ahead to tavernas to reserve.